ibm-cloud-docs/cloud-activity-tracker/how-to/downloading_events.md

 ## Step 4: Delete the session

-After the download is complete, you must delete the session by using the `bx at session delete` command.
+After the download is complete, you must delete the session by using the `ibmcloud at session delete` command.

 Run the following command to delete a session:

 ```
-bx at session delete Session_ID
+ibmcloud at session delete Session_ID
 ```
 {: codeblock}